Clownacy/clownmdemu/README.md

 This is clownmdemu, a Sega Mega Drive (a.k.a.
 Sega Genesis) emulator.

-It is currently in the very early stages of development: it can run some games, but many standard features of the Mega Drive are currently unemulated (see `TODO.md` for more information).
+It is currently in the very early stages of development: it can run some games, but many standard features of the Mega Drive are unemulated (see `TODO.md` for more information).

 # Design